 The Parish Council considered that the most important thing is achieving a plan which meets community priority and which has the support and ownership of partners who will be responsible for ensuring and securing its implementation.
 The Parish Council felt strongly that the success of the plan is about the value of its content and its ability to be implemented and not about how long it takes to prepare.
 It was about getting the plan and the process right.
 However the aim of the project plan was to try to ensure that the development of the Plan in a timely manner.

 The project plan was made available on the website for people to comment upon and changed as a result of views received and progress made.
 It was therefore a ‘living’ document.
-The project plan is available in spreadsheet and word document formats from the links below:
+The project plan is available in the following documents:

 2011 – A New Year- A New Plan

-Also, just to get the community going, we started some discussion topics and a survey on our Facebook pages to seek views on priorities and non-priorities for the future.
-We asked people at the time to join our Coxhoe Parish Council Facebook group or visit our Facebook page for more information. we now have over 500 ‘friends’.
+Also, just to get the community going, we started some discussion topics and a survey on our Coxhoe Parish Council Facebook page to seek views on priorities and non-priorities for the future.
+We asked people at the time to join our Coxhoe Parish Council Facebook group or visit our Facebook page for more information.
+We now have over 1600 ‘friends’.

 Initial Community Engagement Events

-Our first community engagement events focusing on Quarrington Hill and Coxhoe took place on Saturday 19th February 2011 at Quarrington Hill Community Centre and Saturday 5th March 2011 at Coxhoe Village Hall .
+Our first community engagement events focusing on Quarrington Hill and Coxhoe took place on Saturday 19 February 2011 at Quarrington Hill Community Centre and Saturday 5 March 2011 at Coxhoe Village Hall .
 There was a good turnout at both events There was a great debate about the issues facing our villages including leisure, housing, traffic and public services.
 The initial feedback from residents will assist us in producing our next phase of the communities’ work which is the production of a household questionnaire.
-You can see the outcomes from these initial events by clicking on the links below:
+You can see the outcomes from these initial events in the following documents: